 Both historic (line 1 is the same as that inaugurated in 1869, extended and renovated) and modern (line 2 and 3, opened in 2000, are renowned for their speed and security), it’s fitting that art displayed in the Athens Metro is also both.
 Traveling underground, you’ll come across archaeological exhibits found during Metro’s construction, as well as displays of modern art.
 But besides those extra benefits, the metro is also perhaps the easiest way to travel around town.
-It connects important landmarks, museums, commercial centers, suburbs and the Athens International Airport, with the first trains departing from the terminal stations between 05:00-05:30, and the last between 00:15 and 00:30 every day on line 1, and around midnight on line 2 and 3, which are set to extend their working hours to 01:30 on Fridays and Saturdays, as of March 4.
-(Find timetables for all lines here.)
+It connects important landmarks, museums, commercial centers, suburbs and the Athens International Airport, with the first trains departing from the terminal stations between 05:00-05:30, and the last 00:30-01:14, depending on line and date.
+(Find timetables for all lines here, or read more below)

 As a tourist, the Acropolis metro station next to the Acropolis Museum is very convenient, as are the stations at Syntagma Square and Thiseio, Piraeus, and the airport – but the metro also offers a very smooth way to get to some of the areas few tourists see.
 As an example, you can take a direct ride to green and aristocratic Kifissia, or to Halandri for a night out.